 Speaking of nature, it’s one of the best ways to recharge our energy and ground ourselves.
 Studies have shown that being in nature (or even viewing scenes of nature) reduces anger, anxiety, and stress, as well as promotes positivity and emotional stability.
 The benefits extend beyond emotional well-being to physical well-being, too, as it reduces blood pressure, heart rate, muscle tension, and improves sleep quality.

 So on Jan.
 2, venture out and have your very own nature-themed adventure!

 7. Get creative, whether that means singing in the shower or cooking something new.

-But I’ve since learned that being creative doesn’t mean that we have to be great at arts and crafts.
+I’ve since learned that being creative doesn’t mean we have to be great at arts and crafts.
 What’s more, there’s no such thing as “creative people” and “non-creative people.”
 There are only people who use their creativity and people who don’t.

 Knowing that has made a huge difference in my life, and I’ve embraced many different forms of creativity, ranging from cooking to taking pictures to writing to knitting to singing (in the shower).

 If you’re like me and believe that you aren’t creative, you might want to broaden your definition of creativity.
 It doesn’t matter what you do.
 As long as you are creating — making something out of nothing — you’re being creative and cultivating meaning and joy.